The Constitutional Court: Overview

 As a matter of principle, the Constitutional Court only acts upon submission of an application.
 The Constitution specifies when and by whom applications can be submitted.
 The details of the procedure are laid down, above all, in the Constitution (Bundesverfassungsgesetz B-VG) and the Constitutional Court Act (Verfassungsgerichtshofgesetz VfGG).

 For further details, please refer to the individual sections of this website.
-A brochure on the Constitutional Court is available in several languages and can be downloaded as a PDF file (Information Material).
 Moreover, the annual Activity Reports provide information on the work of the Constitutional Court.